Weight loss is about healthy eating,

 Don't worry that everything you eat contains calories.
 After all, everything you do burns them.

-ASKED WEIGHT LOSS QUESTION:
+THE MOST FREQUENTLY ASKED WEIGHT LOSS QUESTION:

 Why is it so hard to shed those pounds?